John Francis O'Donnell

-John Francis O'Donnell (1837 – 17 May 1874) was an Irish journalist and poet.
+John Francis O'Donnell (c.
+1837 – 17 May 1874) was an Irish journalist and poet.

 Life

 O'Donnell was born in the city of Limerick, the son of a shopkeeper, and was educated by the Christian Brothers.
 In his seventeenth year, having acquired a knowledge of shorthand, he joined as a reporter the staff of The Munster News, a bi-weekly paper published in Limerick.
 At the same time he began to contribute verse to The Nation, the organ of the Young Ireland party, and continued to write prose and poetry for it until his death, twenty years later.

 After spending two years as reporter on The Munster News, O'Donnell was appointed sub-editor on The Tipperary Examiner, published in Clonmel; in 1860 he moved to London, where he obtained an appointment on The Universal News, a weekly paper of Roman Catholic and Irish nationalist opinion.
 He also contributed verse to Chambers's Journal and All the Year Round.
 Charles Dickens, who then edited the latter journal, wrote the young poet an encouraging letter, and showed kindly interest in him.